danakj/danakj.github.io/_posts/2023-02-05-memory-safe-cpp.md

 The structured bindings are implemented by calling `std::get<I>()` for the index `I` of each element in the tuple.
 The call to `std::get<I>()` needs to:
 - Move the element out of the tuple.
-- Not mark the tuple itself as moved-from, so that the next element can be accessed to.
+- But not mark the tuple itself as moved-from, so that the next element can be accessed too.

 To do so, the call must receive an rvalue reference to the tuple, as in `std::get<I>(std::tuple<S, S>&&)`, to be allowed to move each element out of the tuple.
 But our